High risk car insurance

 - Is difficult to repair

-- Is more tempting to thieves than the average car.
+- Is particularly tempting to thieves.

 This could be because your car is:

-- Unusual – for instance, if your vehicle has only three wheels it might be considered high risk.
+Your premiums will be based on your car’s make and model and may rise depending on the engine size, acceleration or top speed. - Unusual – if your vehicle has only three wheels, it might be considered high risk.

-High risk insurance for convicted drivers
+High-risk insurance for convicted drivers

 - Drink driving